Vaibhav-Fulara/Excel_Clone/README.md

 # Excel-clone
-The software has been made using made using - HTML,CSS, javascript and JQuery
+The software has been made using - HTML,CSS, javascript and JQuery

 # Functionalities:
 This project have  different formatting <br>